The downside is they’re also pushing $24k – or more.

 Zero to 60 in the SE-R takes about 7.5-7.6 seconds.

-This puts it about mid-pack; the 177 hp SE-R is quicker than the Lancer GTS and Forte – but not as fast as the GTI or Speed3 or Civic Si, all of which are in the under seven seconds bracket (or better).
+This puts it about mid-pack; the 177 hp SE-R is quicker than the Lancer GTS and Forte – but not as fast as the GTI or Speed3 or Civic Si, all of which are in the under seven seconds bracket (or better, in the case of the speedy Speed3).

-The more powerful SER SPEC-V can reach 60 mph in about 6.7-6.8 seconds, which is right there with the GTI and Civic Si.
+The more powerful SER SPEC-V can reach 60 mph in about 6.7-6.8 seconds, which is right there with the GTI and Civic Si, though still not as quick as the Speed3.

-One benefit of the SE-R’s standard (and mandatory) CVT transmission is decent gas mileage.
+One benefit of the SE-R’s standard (and mandatory) CVT transmission is almost-decent gas mileage … for this type of car.
 It rates 30 mpgs on the highway and 24 in city driving.
 That’s within a few clicks of what many current (and much less powerful) “economy” cars deliver.
 For example, Nissan’s own Versa econo-sedan – with a smaller, 1.8 liter engine making just 122 hp – rates 28 city and 26 in town.
+Or the new (2012) Beetle, which delivers only 22 city and has almost 25 less hp.
+A VW GTI rates 21 city, 31 highway; the Speed3 comes in at 18 city, 25 highway.
+Bottoms up!

-The 200 hp SPEC-V equalizes things, output-wise, but it’s thirstier, as you’d expect: 21 city and 28 highway.
+The 200 hp SPEC-V witht he six speed is thirstier, though, as you’d expect: 21 city and 28 highway.

 CVTs improve gas mileage by keeping the engine in the ideal operating range (engine RPM) for maximum efficiency, whatever the road speed happens to be.
 Since there are no fixed gears (first, second, third, fourth, fifth, etc.) to shift through, the transmission is always in the “right” gear for the speed you’re driving.
 There’s also almost no “slippage” (power losses through the fluid coupling) as in a conventional automatic.

-But CVTs are not the best in performance applications.
+But CVTs are not the best in performance applications – or even in everyday use.

 First, there’s some lag when you floor it from a stop because CVTs, unlike normal automatics, don’t have a torque converter (a device that multiplies engine torque at low engine speeds, to improve off-the-line acceleration).

-In a regular family car or economy car, where steady cruising along and moderate acceleration are the normal everyday parameters, the CVT’s operating characteristics are more muted and the absence of coffee-spilling shift shock between gear changes (as with a regular automatic or manual) is nice.
+In a regular family car or economy car, where steady cruising along and moderate acceleration are the normal everyday parameters, the CVT’s operating characteristics are more muted and the absence of coffee-spilling shift shock between gear changes (as with a regular automatic or manual) is a positive.

-But sport-minded cars tend to get hammered; it’s what they’re built for, after all.
+But sport-minded cars tend to get hammered; it’s what they’re built for, right?
 And for that kind of service, a CVT is not the best choice.
-Besides, what performance-minded driver wants an automatic – CVT or otherwise – anyhow?
+Besides, what performance-minded driver wants an automatic – CVT or otherwise?

 The SPEC-V handles better, too – another plus.